-When a Notice of Appeal is received at the Environment and Traffic Adjudicators our staff will make some basic checks and if everything is in order it will be registered as a formal appeal.
+When a Notice of Appeal is received at the Tribunal our staff will make some basic checks and if everything is in order it will be registered as a formal appeal.

 Getting ready for the hearing